 Once here, you will marvel at how quickly the bustling streets of the big city can yield unique countryside experiences consisting of cultural attractions and rolling panoramas of lush natural scenery.

 The biggest draw to Milton is the community’s nearby proximity to local conservation areas.
-Trust me, there is no shortage of these striking natural preserves nearby, with some of my favourites being the Crawford Lake Conservation Area with its 15-century Iroquian village, and the Rattlesnake Point Conservation Area found just 10 minutes from the downtown area.
+Trust me, there is no shortage of these striking natural preserves nearby, with some of my favourites being the Crawford Lake Conservation Area with its 15-century Iroquian village, and the Rattlesnake Point Conservation Area found just 10 minutes from the historic downtown area.

 When you have finished exploring the rugged natural preserves, you can head further into the countryside to explore sweeping farmlands that include apple orchards, pumpkin patches, and a fragrant lavender farm perfect for a family outing.